Single Deck Blackjack

 Rules of Play at Single Deck Blackjack Tables

-The players again have a choice from hitting, standing, doubling, splitting pairs, and accepting insurance when the dealer’s upcard is an Ace.
+Players again have the choice of hitting, standing, doubling, splitting pairs, and taking insurance when the dealer’s upcard is an Ace.
 Insured winning bets return standard payouts of 2 to 1.
 The player and dealer push on hands of equal value, with the player having their original bet returned.
 Cards are reshuffled after every round.

 One major difference you will undoubtedly notice has to do with table etiquette.
-The players receive their cards face-down whereas the dealer has only one of their two cards exposed.
-You are permitted to handle your cards manually as long you do so with one hand only and keep them over the table.
+Players receive their cards face down, whereas the dealer has only one of their two cards exposed.
+You are permitted to handle your cards manually as long as you do so with one hand only and keep them above the table.

-This is where things start to go downhill rules-wise.
-Most landbased casinos that still operate single deck tables have tweaked the rules so that they have a pronounced negative effect on the house edge from a player’s perspective.
-We have listed said adjustments below:
+This is where things start to go downhill, rules-wise.
+Most land-based casinos that still operate single-deck tables have tweaked the rules, which has a pronounced negative effect on the player’s expected returns.
+We have listed these adjustments below:

 • The dealer hits soft totals of 17.

-• Blackjacks pay 6 to 5 (or at least in most landbased casinos still offering the game).
-In some single deck variants, players are offered even money (1 to 1) for their blackjacks when the dealer’s exposed card is an Ace.
+• Blackjacks pay 6 to 5 (in most land-based casinos still offering the game).
+In some single-deck variants, players are offered even money (1 to 1) for their blackjacks when the dealer’s exposed card is an Ace.

 • Players are allowed one split and can hit split pairs multiple times.
 An exception is made for split Aces where you receive only one extra card per Ace.
 A split Ace and a ten-value card count for a regular 21, not blackjack.